|

 fosters your hens’ needs, supporting them nutritionally throughout

 their laying cycles.
-When not hatching out little ones, we recommend
+Without the expectation of hatching out little ones, we recommend

 normal.